Srocers/Srocers/README.md

 # WEEK 10-11

-I organized and compiled all of the information and data for all weeks that I had gathered for my e-portfolio.You can see on attached files;
+* In this week ı organized and compiled all of the informationS and data for all weeks that I had gathered for my e-portfolio.You can see on attached files;*

 [GOOD CYBERSECURITY PRACTISES FOR YOURSELF.docx](https://github.com/Srocers/Srocers/files/10384993/GOOD.CYBERSECURITY.PRACTISES.FOR.YOURSELF.docx)